stuible/VCH-homehealth/README.md

 ## Getting Started

 Home Health utilizes Jekyll and Gulp to compile markdown and sass into a flat file websites.
 The final output / compilation can be found in "_site".
-I have included my gulpfile.js so you should be able to navigate to the root directory, install the required packages and simple run:
+I have included my gulpfile.js so you should be able to navigate to the root directory, install the required packages and simply run:

 ```
 $ gulp